Intro

 Fibrosis research relies on models that can accurately reflect complex tissue architecture and human disease biology.
 In this session, we explore advances across ex vivo systems and animal models, highlighting how emerging platforms such as precision-cut tissue slices and whole-organ 3D imaging are improving translational relevance.
 Together, these approaches provide deeper insight into disease mechanisms and enable more predictive evaluation of anti-fibrotic therapies.

-Get the full picture with auantitative 3D whole-organ imaging
+Get the full picture with quantitative 3D whole-organ imaging

 Henrik H Hansen, Scientific Director, Gubra A/S